RazProj/Devops-WorkShop/Readme.md

 4. **`provider.tf`**

-   - Configures the cloud provider (e.g., AWS) for resource provisioning.
+   - Configures the cloud provider (AWS, in my case) to provision and manage infrastructure resources.

 5. **`variable.tf`**